Smurfit Kappa - Rewarding Shareholders, Clients And The Environment

 IP also struggles to achieve profitability outside of the U.S. in its industrial packaging business.
 In contrast, Smurfit Kappa profitability does not differ materially across its two geographical segments.
 Even though the data only allows to compare SKG's EBITDA to IP's operating profit, the comparison here is within company regions.

-Source: author's calculations based on data from annual reports
+Source: Author's calculations based on data from annual reports

 Mondi, being the only company that comes close to SKG in terms of return on capital has two major disadvantages:

-- it has very small presence outside of Europe, which puts it at disadvantage of winning large global clients;
+- It has a very small presence outside of Europe, which puts it at disadvantage of winning large global clients.

-- it has a much wider product portfolio which also includes plastic packaging; although this allows it to take market share in high margin product segments it results in much lower working capital and fixed assets efficiency;
+- It has a much wider product portfolio which also includes plastic packaging.
+Although this allows it to take market share in high margin product segments, it results in much lower working capital and fixed assets efficiency.

-By streamlining its product portfolio and having the large scale in both in Europe and Americas, SKG has achieved industry leading working capital and fixed assets efficiency.
-The company has shied away from large scale acquisitions and focused on organic growth and small bolt-on acquisitions of individual production facilities.
-Although topline growth has not been as impressive as that of other peers, this strategy has allowed the company grow more steadily while not sacrificing return on capital.
+By streamlining its product portfolio and having the large scale in both in Europe and Americas, SKG has achieved industry-leading working capital and fixed assets efficiency.
+The company has shied away from large-scale acquisitions and focused on organic growth and small bolt-on acquisitions of individual production facilities.
+Although top line growth has not been as impressive as that of other peers, this strategy has allowed the company grow more steadily while not sacrificing return on capital.

-Finally, innovation led profitability in combination with low working capital requirements, made possible for SKG to increase capital spend in organic growth projects (higher than D&A expense for the past 5 years), while also retaining high level for free cash flow.
+Finally, innovation-led profitability in combination with low working capital requirements, made possible for SKG to increase capital spend in organic growth projects (higher than D&A expense for the past 5 years), while also retaining high level for free cash flow.

-Source: author's calculations based on data from annual reports
+Source: Author's calculations based on data from annual reports

 Conclusion

-Smurfit Kappa is a pure play in paper and paper packaging business.
+Smurfit Kappa is a pure-play in paper and paper packaging business.
 The company utilizes large amounts of recycled paper in its operations and is committed to reducing plastic pollution and CO2 emissions.
 As such it appeals to investors who also put an emphasis on ESG metrics.

 SKG is one of the most innovative businesses in the sector, streamlining its R&D efforts to both innovative packaging solutions, such as Bag-in-box, and consulting services for on-shelf and supply chain optimization.
 Innovative paper packaging solutions drive higher clients' sales through improved brand image, while supply chain optimization appeals to large global customers.

-Smurfit Kappa has an outstanding credentials of long-lasting relationships with the world largest FMCG and eCommerce brands which has determined the success of its newly introduced services.
-This has created an almost impossible to replicate competitive advantage and will drive above peer average return on capital for the foreseeable future.
+Smurfit Kappa has outstanding credentials of long-lasting relationships with the world's largest FMCG and eCommerce brands which has determined the success of its newly-introduced services.
+This has created an almost impossible to replicate competitive advantage and will drive above-peer average return on capital for the foreseeable future.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in SMFTF over the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.